nickfargo/state/README.md

     transitions:
       Writing: origin: 'Dirty', target: 'Saved', action: ->
 ```

-Points of interest pertaining to method structure include:

 1. A “privileged” method `edit` is defined inside the constructor, closing over a private variable `text` to which it requires access.
 Later, when state is applied to the object, this method will be moved to the root state and replaced by a delegator.